watson-developer-cloud/node-sdk/README.md

 There are also auto-generated JSDocs available at http://watson-developer-cloud.github.io/node-sdk/master/

-## Getting the service credentials
-You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials for each service.
-Service credentials are different from your Bluemix account username and password.

-To get your service credentials, follow these steps:

-1. Log in to Bluemix at https://bluemix.net.
-1. Create an instance of the service:
-    1. In the Bluemix **Catalog**, select the service you want to use.
-    1. Type a unique name for the service instance in the **Service name** field.
-For example, type `my-service-name`.
-Leave the default values for the other options.
-    1. Click **Create**.
-    1. From the service dashboard, click **Service credentials**.
-    1. Click **View credentials** under **Actions**.
-    1. Copy `username` and `password` (or `api_key` for Visual Recognition).

 ## Questions

 If you are having difficulties using the APIs or have a question about the Watson services, please ask a question at [dW Answers](https://developer.ibm.com/answers/questions/ask/?topics=watson) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-watson-cognitive).

 ## Examples

 The [examples][examples] folder has basic and advanced examples.

-## IBM Watson services
-The Watson Developer Cloud offers a variety of services for building cognitive apps.

 ### Authorization

 The Authorization service can generate auth tokens for situations where providing the service username/password is undesirable.

 Tokens are valid for 1 hour and may be sent using the `X-Watson-Authorization-Token` header or the `watson-token` query param.